 website | neighborhood: Greenwood (get directions) | cuisine: Mexican | price range: $$

-Since 2011, Mendoza’s has helped fill the void for good Mexican food since 2011.
+Since 2011, Mendoza’s has helped fill the void for good Mexican food in Seattle since 2011.
 It’s a colorful Mexican grocery store on busy Aurora Avenue, so it’s easy to miss.
 But inside you’ll find a bountiful selection of hot and cold dishes available from the counter in back ranging from freshly-made pastries, tamales, stews, and some of the best carnitas tacos in Seattle.

 Ballard Beer Box